FSOCO: The Formula Student Objects in Context Dataset: Introduction

 \section{Introduction}

-Visual scene interpretation and object detection is a key requirement for autonomous vehicles.
-This holds true for both self-driving passenger cars and trucks as well as for autonomous race cars, which have attracted more and more attention in recent years due to competitions such as Roborace\footnote{\tt \href{https://www.roborace.com/}{roborace.com}} or \ac{FSD}\footnote{\tt \href{https://www.formulastudent.de}{formulastudent.de}}.
-In contrary to efforts made towards autonomous urban driving, those competitions provide a fixed set of rules and a description of the expected scenarios.
+Visual scene interpretation and object detection are key requirements for autonomous vehicles.
+This holds true for both self-driving passenger cars and trucks as well as for autonomous race cars, which have attracted more and more attention in recent years due to competitions such as Roborace or \ac{FSD}.
+In contrast to efforts made towards autonomous urban driving, these competitions provide a fixed set of rules and a description of the expected scenarios.
+In particular, \ac{FSD} differs from Roborace by a stronger focus on perception, as the vehicle must be able to navigate the track without a pre-determined map.
+Whereas in Roborace, the software architecture \cite{Betz2019} and main development focus~\cite{Caporale2019} are put on control systems due to the previously known map.
 In \ac{FSD}, the race track is marked by cones allowing the race cars to complete laps without human supervision.
 The \ac{FSOCO} dataset contains a large set of images with human annotations of these cones.
-As shown in \reffig{fig:cover_figure}, label types include both bounding boxes and instance segmentation.
+As shown in \reffig{fig:cover_figure}, label types include both bounding boxes and instance-wise segmentation masks.
 Access is granted based on a contribution-based policy, i.e., student teams are required to provide new annotations before being able to download the existing database.
 This procedure ensures the continuous growth of the dataset as well as a label quality up to the user's needs.